 Here’s what everything looks like as it’s ready to bubble away in the crock-pot.
 At this point it doesn’t look too appetizing, but it smells amazing as it cooks.
 The workers remodeling my kitchen kept asking me what smelled so good!

 Cook on high for about 3 hours, or on low for 6 hours.
 The last hour or so, remove the crock-pot lid to evaporate excess water and concentrate the sauce.
 By the end of the cooking time, the chicken will be browned on the edges, and the honey-balsamic sauce will develop a beautiful caramelized flavor.

 I like to serve the chicken and carrots with garlic mashed potatoes.
 You could serve it with polenta for a more Italian vibe, or try noodles, rice or couscous.
 This recipe could easily become one of your go-to dishes when life gets hectic.
 It’s been a huge hit with my family this crazy summer!

-- 12 chicken tenders or 4 chicken breast halves
+- 12 chicken tenders or 3 chicken breast halves about 2 pounds total

 - 1/4 cup balsamic vinegar